-- of any limitation stated in the articles of incorporation or bylaws on the voting rights of any class or series. - b.
-The corporate action must be approved by vote of the shareholders of each class or series entitled to cast at least two-thirds of the votes that all shareholders of the class or series are entitled to cast thereon. - (8) SPECIFIC PUBLIC BENEFIT includes: - a.
-Providing low-income or underserved individuals or communities with beneficial products or services. - b.
-Promoting economic opportunity for individuals or communities beyond the creation of jobs in the normal course of business. - c.
-Preserving the environment. - d.
+a.
+The holders of shares of every class or series shall be entitled to vote in the corporate action regardless of any limitation stated in the articles of incorporation or bylaws on the voting rights of any class or series.

+b.
+The corporate action must be approved by vote ofthe shareholders of each class or series entitled to cast at least two-thirds of the votes that all shareholders of the 1 2 class or series are entitled to cast thereon.
+(8) SPECIFIC PUBLIC BENEFIT includes: 3 4 a.
+Providing low-income or underserved individuals or communities with beneficial products or services.
+5 b.
+Promoting economic opportunity for individuals or 6 7 communities beyond the creation of jobs in the normal course of business.
+8 9 c.
+Preserving the environment. d.
 Improving human health.

-- e.
-Promoting the arts, sciences, faith, or advancement of knowledge. - f.
-Increasing the flow of capital to entities with a public benefit purpose. - g.
-The accomplishment of any other particular benefit for society or the environment. - (9) SUBSIDIARY.
-An association in which the person owns beneficially or of record 50 percent or more of the outstanding equity interests. - (10) THIRD-PARTY STANDARD.
-A recognized standard for defining, reporting, and assessing corporate social and environmental performance that is:
+10 e.
+Promoting the arts, sciences, faith, or 11 12 advancement of knowledge.
+13 f.
+Increasing the flow of capital to entities with a 14 public benefit purpose.
+15 g.
+The accomplishment of any other particular 16 benefit for society or the environment.
+(9) SUBSIDIARY.
+An association in which the person 17 owns beneficially or of record 50 percent or more of the 18 outstanding equity interests.
+19 (10) THIRD-PARTY STANDARD.
+A recognized standard for 20 21 defining, reporting, and assessing corporate social and 22 environmental performance that is: 23 a.
+Developed by a person that is independent of the 24 benefit corporation.
+25 b.
+Transparent because the following information 26 about the standard is publicly available:

-- 1 a.
-Developed by a person that is independent of the 2 benefit corporation. - b.
-Transparent because the following informationabout the standard is publicly available: - 1.
-The factors considered when measuring the performance of a business.
+1. The factors considered when measuring the 2 performance of a business.

-- 2. The relative weightings of those factors. - 3.
-The identity of the persons who developed and control changes to the standard and the process by which those changes are made. - (b) For purposes of the definitions of "independent" and "subsidiary" in this section, a percentage of ownership in an association shall be calculated as if all outstanding rights to acquire equity interests in the association had been exercised. - Section 3. (a) A business corporation may become a benefit corporation under this act by amending its certificate of formation so that it contains a statement that the corporation is a benefit corporation.
-The amendment shall not be effective unless it is adopted by at least the minimum status vote. - (b) If a corporation that is not a benefit corporation is a party to a merger, consolidation, or division or is the exchanging corporation in a share exchange, and the surviving, new, or any resulting corporation in the merger, consolidation, division, or share exchange is to be a benefit corporation, then the plan of merger, consolidation, division, or share exchange shall not be effective unless it is adopted by the corporation by at least the minimum status vote.
+2. The relative weightings of those factors.

+3. The identity of the persons who developed and control changes to the standard and the process by which those changes are made.

+7 (b) For purposes of the definitions of "independent" 8 and "subsidiary" in this section, a percentage of ownership in 9 an association shall be calculated as if all outstanding 10 rights to acquire equity interests in the association had been 11 exercised.

-Section 4. (a) A benefit corporation may terminate its status as such and cease to be subject to this act by amending its articles to delete the provision required by Section 2 to be stated in the articles of a benefit corporation.
+Section 3. (a) A business corporation may become a benefit corporation under this act by amending its certificate of formation so that it contains a statement that the corporation is a benefit corporation.
 The amendment shall not be effective unless it is adopted by at least the minimum status vote.

+(b) If a corporation that is not a benefit 18 corporation is a party to a merger, consolidation, or division 19 20 or is the exchanging corporation in a share exchange, and the 21 surviving, new, or any resulting corporation in the merger, consolidation, division, or share exchange is to be a benefit 22 23 corporation, then the plan of merger, consolidation, division, 24 or share exchange shall not be effective unless it is adopted 25 by the corporation by at least the minimum status vote.

+26 Section 4. (a) A benefit corporation may terminate 27 its status as such and cease to be subject to this act by amending its articles to delete the provision required by Section 2 to be stated in the articles of a benefit corporation.
+The amendment shall not be effective unless it is adopted by at least the minimum status vote.

-(b) If a plan would have the effect of terminating the status of a business corporation as a benefit corporation, the plan shall be effective unless it is adopted by at least the minimum status vote.
+5 (b) If a plan would have the effect of terminating 6 the status of a business corporation as a benefit corporation, 7 the plan shall be effective unless it is adopted by at least 8 the minimum status vote.